Here are some answers to the most Frequently Asked Questions about WPIC.

-How do I become a Certified Wedding Coordinator?
+How do I become a Certified Wedding Planner?

-WPIC is the first and only in-class Wedding Coordinator’s Certification Institute in Canada.
+WPIC is the first and only in-class Wedding Planner and Coordinator’s Certification Institute in Canada.
 The course consists of group work, 20 hours of in-class lecture and Industry-related guest speakers, followed by two weeks to review the manual and material from class before you write a qualifying Certification exam.
 Students are graded based on their in-class work, success on 3 tests and a final exam.

 Where can I find employment after Certification?

 Our past students have opened their own full and part-time businesses, or found employment with Catering Companies, Resorts, Banquet Halls, Golf and Country Clubs and Bridal salons.
 Almost anywhere that specializes in Weddings appreciates having a Certified Wedding Planner and Coordinator on staff.

-As well we have trained and certified all of the on-site Wedding Planners and Coordinators at the Sandals Resorts in Jamaica, Palace Resorts in Mexico, Hard Rock All Inclusive Collection, Couples Resorts, Jewel Resorts, The Antigua & Barbuda Hotel and Tourist Association, The Bahamas Bridal Association, Atlantis in Bahamas, Ministry of Tourism in Bahamas, The Barbados Hotel & Tourism Association, among many other notable and respected places.
+As well we have trained and certified all of the on-site Wedding Planners and Coordinators at the Sandals Resorts in Jamaica, Palace Resorts in Mexico, Hard Rock All Inclusive Collection, Barcelo Resorts, Couples Resorts, Jewel Resorts, The Antigua & Barbuda Hotel and Tourist Association, The Bahamas Bridal Association, Atlantis in Bahamas, Ministry of Tourism in Bahamas, The Barbados Hotel & Tourism Association, among many other notable and respected places.

 Will my WPIC Certification be recognized within the Wedding Industry?

 Yes, the WPIC Wedding Planner, Consultant and Coordinator training and certification is recognized and accepted Worldwide.
 We currently have over 9000 members from over 30 different countries.

 Our alumni live and work in:

 North America: Canada, USA, Mexico,